 If the opt-in ratio is high, you can bet your chances of a successful launch are high.
 If they are low you might consider abandoning the idea and working towards a new goal to save time and resources.

 You’ll notice the landing page trend is used a lot for those who author online courses, eBooks, web apps, and more.

-The bonus of this tactic is you now have direct contact to those who decide to opt in.
+The bonus of this tactic is you now have direct contact with those who decide to opt-in.
 If you decide to make more products in the future you now have increased your reach in making more sales or impressions.

 Just be sure to avoid over-contacting anyone who has shown interest.
 The last thing you want to do is piss your users off.

 5. Create your product/brand